lsst/ap_verify/doc/lsst.ap.verify/running.rst

 ==================================

 After ``ap_verify`` has run, it will produce files named, by default, :file:`ap_verify.<dataId>.verify.json` in the caller's directory.
-The file name may be customized using the :option:`--metrics-file <ap_verify.py --metrics-file>` command-line argument.
+The file name may be customized using the :option:`--metrics-file` command-line argument.
 These files contain metric measurements in ``lsst.verify`` format, and can be loaded and read as described in the :doc:`lsst.verify documentation</modules/lsst.verify/index>` or in `SQR-019 <https://sqr-019.lsst.io>`_.

 If the pipeline is interrupted by a fatal error, completed measurements will be saved to metrics files for debugging purposes.